Paul Berthon

-Paul Berthon (Paul Berthon, 15 March 1872 in Villefranche-sur-Saône – 15 February 1909 in Paris) was a French artist who produced primarily posters and lithographs.
+Paul Berthon (15 March 1872 – 15 February 1909) was a French artist, who primarily produced posters and lithographs.

-Biography
+Early life and education

-Berthon studied as a painter in Villefranche-sur-Saône before moving to Paris.
-He later enrolled at the Ecole Normale d'Enseignement de Dessin and received lessons in painting from Luc-Olivier Merson and lessons in decorative arts from Eugène Grasset.
-Grasset had a far greater influence on him, and he may be regarded as his pupil.
+Paul Louis Joseph Berthon was born in 1872 in Villefranche-sur-Saône in France, where he studied painting before moving to Paris.
+He later enrolled at the Ecole Normale d'Enseignement de Dessin.
+He followed lessons in painting from Luc-Olivier Merson, and in decorative arts from Eugène Grasset.
+The latter had a far greater influence on him, and he may be regarded as his pupil.

-Work
+Career

-Berthon's work is in the style of Art Nouveau, much like his contemporary Alphonse Mucha.
-His study of the decorative arts influenced his print making, influencing the strong lines and natural details that guided his art.
-The vast majority of Berthon's lithographed posters did not include advertisements and were meant to stand on their own.
+Berthon's work contains primarily coloured lithograph posters in Art Nouveau style, much like his contemporary Alphonse Mucha.
+His decorative arts studies influenced his printmaking, resulting in his characteristic use of strong lines and natural details that guided his art.
+The vast majority of Berthon's chromolithographed posters did not include advertisements and were meant to stand on their own.
+His work is included in the poster series Les Maîtres de l'Affiche, for which he also created the cover art.